Will Benson Player Props: Reds vs. Giants

 Giants Pitching Rankings

-- The Giants' 3.94 team ERA ranks 10th among all league pitching staffs.
+- The Giants have the 10th-ranked team ERA among all league pitching staffs (3.93).

-- Giants pitchers combine to surrender 101 home runs (1.1 per game), the seventh-fewest in baseball.
+- Giants pitchers combine to give up the seventh-fewest home runs in baseball (102 total, 1.1 per game).

-- Stripling (0-2) gets the starting nod for the Giants in his ninth start of the season.
-He's put together a 6.11 ERA in 45 2/3 innings pitched, with 40 strikeouts.

-- The righty last pitched on Friday against the Pittsburgh Pirates, when he went 4 2/3 innings, allowing two earned runs while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.